 Looking For Los Angeles Car Rental Deals?

-At Value Rental Car we understand that traveling can be stressful.
-We offer rental cars for people with bad credit, no credit, or no credit card.
+At Value Rental Car we understand that traveling into and out of LAX can be stressful.
+That’s why we offer rental cars for people with bad credit, no credit, or no credit card.
 We also accept cash and debit card customers.
-If you’re flying into LAX, we offer complimentary pickup and drop off services right at the airport.
-We also rent to drivers under the age of 21.
+We offer complimentary pickup and drop off services within 7 miles of either of our two convenient locations.
+Value Rental Car also rents to drivers under the age of 21.